-- Verify that the new key has a ⊕ stamped on it. - Insert the original, already programmed, key in the ignition and start the engine.
+- 1. Verify that the new key has a \oplus stamped on it. - 2.
+Insert the original, already programmed, key in the ignition and start the engine.
 If the engine will not start, see your dealer/retailer for service. - 3.
-After the engine has started, turn the key to OFF, and remove the key. - Insert the new key to be programmed and turn it to the ON position within five seconds of removing the original key. - 5.
-The security light will turn off once the key has been programmed. - 6.
+After the engine has started, turn the key to LOCK/OFF, and remove the key. - 4.
+Insert the new key to be programmed and turn it to the ON/RUN position within five seconds of turning the original key to LOCK/OFF.

+- 5. The security light will turn off once the key has been programmed. - 6.
 Repeat Steps 1 through 5 if additional keys are to be programmed.

 If you are driving and the security light comes on and stays on, you may be able to restart your engine.
-Your PASS-Key® III+ system, however, may not be working properly and must be serviced by your dealer/retailer.
+Your PASS-Key[®] III+ system, however, may not be working properly and must be serviced by your dealer/retailer.

-If you lose or damage your PASS-Key® III+ key, see your dealer/retailer or a locksmith who can service PASS-Key® III+ to have a new key made.
+If you lose or damage your PASS-Key[®] III+ key, see your dealer/retailer or a locksmith who can service PASS-Key[®] III+ to have a new key made.

 The SERVICE THEFT DETERRENT SYSTEM message displays on the Driver Information Center (DIC) when there is a problem with the theft-deterrent system.
-See DIC Warnings and Messages on page 244 for additional information.
+See DIC Warnings and Messages on page 3-56 for additional information.